 Highlight for Basic Page

-Assistant Professor Deondra Rose (left), Professor Kathryn Whetten
+Assistant Professor Deondra Rose (left) and Professor Kathryn Whetten are leading the committee.

 In 2014-2015, Duke University's Diversity Task Force recognized the "inherent value" of diversity in its final report.

 - Community surveys and “town-hall” meetings to develop an agenda for action.

 - Co-sponsored a workshop presented by the Racial Equity Institute for students, faculty and staff.

 - Created a Safe Space in Rubenstein Hall, Room 120.
 Learn more about Sanford's safe space.